ectersnog/ingredient-conversion/README.md

 # Ingredient Conversion

-The intent behind this service is to, given a recipe ID and a servings parameter, return a payload of the ingredients and calculated measurements for the serving size.
+The intent behind this service is to, given an array of ingredients and a servings size, return a payload of the ingredients and calculated measurements for the serving size.

 # How to install
 1. Clone the repository